1

 漢王還定三秦,渡臨晉,豹以國屬焉,遂從擊楚於彭城。 漢王敗,還至滎陽,豹請視親病,至國,則絕河津畔漢。 漢王謂酈生曰:「緩頰往說之。」 酈生至,豹謝曰:「人生一世間,如白駒過隙。 今漢王嫚侮人,罵詈諸侯群臣如奴耳,非有上下禮節,吾不忍復見也。」 漢王遣韓信擊豹,遂虜之,傳豹詣滎陽,以其地為河東、太原、上黨郡。 漢王令豹守滎陽。 楚圍之急,周苛曰:「反國之王,難與共守。」 遂殺豹。

 After the Han king returned and secured the Three Qins, he crossed at Linjin; Wei Bao attached his state to Han and joined the campaign against Chu at Pengcheng.
 When the Han king was defeated and withdrew to Xingyang, Wei Bao asked leave to visit an ailing relative.
 Once back in his state, he cut the ferry crossings on the river and broke with Han.
-The Han king told Li Yiji to go persuade him.
-When Li Yiji arrived, Wei Bao excused himself, saying life passes like a white colt through a crack.
-He said the Han king humiliated people, cursing lords and ministers like slaves, with no proper ritual hierarchy, and he could not bear to see him again.
+The Han king told Li Yiji, "Use soft persuasion and go win him over."
+When Li Yiji arrived, Wei Bao excused himself, saying, "A human life is but a white colt flashing past a crevice.
+The king of Han treats people with contempt, cursing feudal lords and ministers like slaves.
+There is no proper etiquette between ruler and subject, and I cannot bear to see him again."
 The Han king sent Han Xin to attack Wei Bao, captured him, and brought him to Xingyang; his lands were turned into Hedong, Taiyuan, and Shangdang commanderies.
 The Han king ordered Wei Bao to guard Xingyang.
-When Chu's siege tightened, Zhou Ke said a king who had rebelled against his own state could not be trusted in a shared defense.
+As the Chu siege tightened, Zhou Ke said, "A king who has rebelled against his own realm is not someone we can hold the city with."
 He therefore had Wei Bao killed.

 5